 hawksem: instagram ads

-11 tips for successful Instagram ads:
+11 tips for successful Instagram ads

-1. Know the key ad types
+1. Choose the right ad format

 • Collection ads: Ads allowing the user to buy the product directly from the platform instead of being led to an external website